sailthru/stolos/README.md

 The queue backend identifies where (and how) you store job state.

-Currently, the only supported queue backends are Zookeeper and Redis.
-By default, Stolos uses the Zookeeper backend, though at Sailthru we find the Redis backend much more scalable and suitable to our needs.
+Currently, the only supported queue backends are Redis and Zookeeper.
+By default, Stolos uses the Redis backend, as we have found the Redis backend much more scalable and suitable to our needs.
 Both of these databases have strong consistency guarantees.
 If using the Redis backend with replication, be careful to follow the Redis documentation about